Feature Importance Disparities for Data Bias Investigations: Discussion

 \section{Discussion}

-In this paper we establish feature importance disparities as an important tool to aid in data bias investigations.
-Future work could augment these techniques to take into account notions of the causal impact of a given feature within a subgroup, or on the algorithms side try to adapt subset scanning methods to the rich subgroup framework.
+In this paper we establish feature importance disparities as an important tool to aid in $\texttt{DBI}$s.
+One benefit to our work, is that as progress is made in feature importance methods, they can be leveraged in our Algorithm~\ref{alg:cap} (if they are separable).
 As we discuss, given observed feature/subgroup disparities, there are many possible next steps an analyst could take to root out dataset bias, from interventions in the training or feature selection process, to more involved investigations into how the data was collected.
-This perspective is complementary to recent work in fairness literature that focuses on understanding and documenting data sources \cite{datasheets, fair_data}.
+This perspective is complementary to recent work in the fairness literature that focuses on understanding and documenting data sources \cite{datasheets, fair_data}.
 On the algorithms side, there has been little work to systematically identify the sources of bias in the data, as opposed to developing methods that remove bias during model training or representation learning.
-We believe this work will strongly add to the toolkit of an individual looking to root out bias in their systems.
+This paper represents one attempt at developing this kind of ``data-centric'' fairness method through the lens of feature importance.
+There is much more work that can be done to determine what the right subset of features to collect are, how to detect and mitigate biases in the data collection process, and which subsets of data or features should be retained prior to model training.